Kansas City’s Negro Leagues Museum plans to build new home

 KANSAS CITY, Mo. — The president of the Negro Leagues Baseball Museum announces the attraction will soon be on the move.

-Bob Kendrick announced plans to build a new facility to house the museum near East 19th Street and The Paseo.
+Bob Kendrick announced plans to build a new facility at 1810 Paseo Blvd. to house the museum.

 The new building will be 30,000 square feet and include the latest technology to promote diversity, inclusion, and equality, while telling the stories of the stars who played in the Negro Leagues and overcame social adversity to play the game they loved, according to Kendrick.